-In early 2013, Hugh partnered with Premier Tech Horticulture and Kase Horticulture so he could use PRO-MIX® LP-15 MYCORRHIZAE™ in the 135-cu. ft.
+In early 2013, Hugh partnered with Premier Tech Growers and Consumers and Kase Horticulture so he could use PRO-MIX® with MYCORRHIZAE™ in the 135-cu. ft.
 Mega-Bale format.
-Each year, Hugh uses approximately 15 truckloads of PRO-MIX® LP-15 MYCORRHIZAE™: 8-9 truckloads for his spring crops and 6-7 for fall crops.
+Each year, Hugh uses approximately 15 truckloads of PRO-MIX® with MYCORRHIZAE™: 8-9 truckloads for his spring crops and 6-7 for fall crops.
 Hugh feels the Kase Gobbler will quickly pay for itself due to reduced costs per cubic foot of mix and labor savings.
 Hugh says he loves the Mega-Bale and it has reduced costs by freeing up a forklift and operator for 5-6 hours per day during planting season.
 Hugh points out that labor is his most limiting factor in growth and profitability, and is constantly looking for ways to reduce his labor costs and at the same time offer benefits that will help retain his well-trained and skilled staff.

 We are pleased to partner with Hugh and his staff at Whitetail Nursery and wish them the best of success.

 PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.

 In the heart of Mexico’s automotive industry, there are two successful female entrepreneurs; Claudia Perez and Lupita Medina.
 They own Invernadero Tolentino in Villagran, Guanajuato, Mexico, a well known company for vegetable transplants in the Bajio, Mexico.